 A bariatric walker is designed to support larger people.
 Standard walking frames are designed to support people with weight of around 100kg, but if you’re heavier you need a stronger frame to support you.
 Bariatric walkers can support a person who weighs up to 225kg.

 Most rollators have a seat.
 Often the seat is padded, offering a comfortable place to sit if you need a rest.
 However, you can get unpadded ones if you prefer.
-Padded seats offer more comfort, but unpadded ones are easy to clean.
+Padded seats offer more comfort, but unpadded ones are easier to clean.

 Loop brakes are the most common type of brake.
 They’re like bicycle brakes, where you squeeze a lever at the handle which activates the brakes via cable.